cschmitter/mlg/README.md

 This project is a prototype for the matching loop graph generation algorithm to be used in [the axiom profiler](https://github.com/viperproject/axiom-profiler-2).

+Below is pseudocode and some notes describing and explaining my approach.

 ```
 // takes an initial node s and an integer i